Treating stormwater pollution prevents damage to the environment and protects businesses from the risk of legal and financial penalties.

 Downstream Defender® is an advanced hydrodynamic vortex separator that provides impressive and reliable removals of sediments, oil and floatables from stormwater runoff.

 First Defense® is a versatile stormwater separator that works with single and multiple inlet pipes and inlet grates.

-Up-Flo® Filter is an advanced stormwater treatment solution that combines sedimentation and screening with fluidized bed filtration to deliver exceptional surface water pollution removal.
+The Up-Flo® Filter is an advanced stormwater treatment solution that combines sedimentation and screening with fluidised bed filtration to deliver exceptional surface water pollution removal.